Progressive muscular atrophy: Signs and symptoms

 Some patients have symptoms restricted only to the arms or legs (or in some cases just one of either).
 These cases are referred to as flail limb (either flail arm or flail leg) and are associated with a better prognosis.

-Diagnosis
+Diagnosis and Prognosis

 PMA is a diagnosis of exclusion, there is no specific test which can conclusively establish whether a patient has the condition.
 Instead, a number of other possibilities have to be ruled out, such as multifocal motor neuropathy or spinal muscular atrophy.
 Tests used in the diagnostic process include MRI, clinical examination, and EMG.
 EMG tests in patients who do have PMA usually show denervation (neuron death) in most affected body parts, and in some unaffected parts too.

-It typically takes longer to be diagnosed with PMA than ALS, an average of 20 months for PMA vs 15 months in ALS.
+Neurofilaments have also been studied as a way to diagnose PMA and other motor neurons diseases.
+Neurofilaments are a type of filament that helps neurons convey proteins.
+They help diagnose PMA and differentiate it from other motor neuron diseases by measuring the amount of neurofilaments and what type it is.
+This method is typically used with other tests and signs, as diagnosing PMA can sometimes be difficult.
+Electromyograms (EMG) and blood tests are the main method of testing for PMA because EMGs can aid in nerve activity and blood tests can rule out other diseases.

+Sometimes PMA can seem to progress to ALS, meaning it was misdiagnosed.
+When PMA develops symptoms that are related to the upper neurons diseases, the patient will go through more testing and be diagnosed to ALS.

 Differential diagnosis

 In contrast to amyotrophic lateral sclerosis or primary lateral sclerosis, PMA is distinguished by the absence of: